tonaljs/tonal/README.md

 [![Code Climate](https://codeclimate.com/github/danigb/tonal/badges/gpa.svg)](https://codeclimate.com/github/danigb/tonal)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 Tonal is a library to create and manipulate tonal elements of music (pitches, chords, scales and keys).
-It deals with abstractions (not actual music) and it iss a library for composing, transforming or analyse music:
+It deals with abstractions (not actual music) and it is a library for composing, transforming or analyse music:

 ```js
 // pitch and interval manipulation